-So you want to guest post on blogs about social media?
+So you want to guest post on a blog?
 Word has certainly gotten around about the benefits to SEO and exposure gained through guest blogging for other sites.

 Trouble is, there are some companies trying to use guest posts on blogs about social media and marketing as a cheap form of advertising, and crazy, shoddy back-linkers that are following the same approach.

-So how do you stand out as a genuine potential guest blogger to someone who values the work they put into their site?
+So how do you stand out to someone who values the work they put into their site?
 Here’s how.

 Stop telling us we need your help to survive